-The ultimate decision was to be presented to the president in an options paper.
-We knew that one option in the paper would be to retain an independent ACDA, which meant that if a suitable arrangement could not be negotiated with State, we could still make a last-ditch stand.
-With that alternative protected, we set out to work with State to make the merger option as attractive as possible.
-We wanted to capitalize on what was favorable in the negotiating environment - especially Secretary Albright's longstanding commitment to arms control, and her strong interest in presenting a consensus recommendation to the president.
+The ultimate decision was to be presented to the President in an options paper.

+ACDA officials knew that one option in the paper would be to retain an independent ACDA, which meant that if a suitable arrangement could not be negotiated with State, a last-ditch stand was still possible.
+With that alternative protected, ACDA set out to work with State to make the merger option as attractive as possible.
+The intent was to capitalize on what was favorable in the negotiating environment-especially Secretary Albright's longstanding commitment to arms control, and her strong interest in presenting a consensus recommendation to the President.

-We all concluded that certain things were absolutely essential to the independent arms control process that we sought to preserve.
-A central concern was that the responsible official in State - to be called the Under Secretary for Arms Control and International Security had to have the right to attend all National Security Council meetings in any way connected with arms control, non-proliferation and disarmament, and had to have the right to a vote independent of that of the secretary of State.
-That is, his or her lack of consensus alone would be sufficient to send an issue to the president.
+The key ACDA officials involved in these discussions all had concluded that certain things were absolutely essential to the independent arms control process if it was to be preserved.
+A central concern was that the responsible official in State-to be called the Under Secretary for Arms Control and International Security-had to have the right to attend all National Security Council meetings in any way connected with arms control, non-proliferation and disarmament, and to have the right to a vote independent of that of the Secretary of State.
+That is, his or her lack of consensus alone would be sufficient to send an issue to the President.
 Also, he or she must have the right to communicate directly with the President.

-These steps, which Secretary Albright and Director Holum resolved positively at the very end of the negotiations, meant that we could preserve within the State Department the independent advocacy role which, as in 1961, most studies had singled out as the main reason why a separate agency made sense.
-Additionally, we concluded that all arms control, non-proliferation and disarmament functions anywhere in the department should come under the under secretary's authority: there could be no competition elsewhere in State.
+These steps, which Secretary Albright and Director Holum resolved positively at the very end of the negotiations meant that it would be possible to preserve within the State Department the independent advocacy role which, as in 1961, most studies had singled out as the main reason why a separate agency made sense.
+Additionally, it was concluded that all arms control non-proliferation and disarmament functions anywhere in the department should come under the Under Secretary's authority: there could be no competition elsewhere in State.
 ACDA's unique responsibilities for verification judgments and reporting had to be preserved as well, as did its special legal competence for arms control treaties and related issues.

-And we were determined that the new State Department, bolstered by ACDA's expert personnel resources, should have an enhanced interagency policy role.
-Thus we argued that the interagency leadership of arms control as well as non-proliferation should be taken from the White House and put in the hands of the under secretary.
-Almost all of the above objectives were achieved during the negotiation which lasted until April 18, 1997 but their formal inclusion in the official government decision documents took a long time.
+And ACDA officials were determined that the new State Department, bolstered by the Agency's expert personnel resources, should have an enhanced interagency policy role.
+Thus it was argued that the interagency leadership of arms control as well as non-proliferation should be taken from the White House and put in the hands of the Under Secretary.
+Almost all of the above objectives were achieved during the negotiation which lasted until April 18, 1997, but their formal inclusion in the official government decision documents took a long time.

-There had been strong resistance from the NSC to moving the interagency chairs of the arms control and the non-proliferation interagency working groups (IWG) from the NSC to the under secretary.
+There had been strong resistance from the NSC to moving the interagency chairs of the arms control and the non-proliferation interagency working groups from the NSC to the Under Secretary.
 In an arduous negotiation early in April 1997, this was fought out.
-We arrived at a compromise: The Non-Proliferation IWG would go to State, but the Arms Control IWG would remain at NSC.
-However, it was agreed that the under secretary would share with the NSC chair the right to call a meeting and begin inter-agency consideration of a specific arms control issue.
+A compromise was achieved: The Non-Proliferation interagency working group would go to State, but the Arms Control working group would remain at NSC.
+However, it was agreed that the Under Secretary would share with the NSC chair the right to call a meeting and begin interagency consideration of a specific arms control issue.